roshankarande/tools/docs/misc/rust.md

 # c.NotebookApp.ip = 'localhost'

 # TODO :: Create a docker container for evcrx and jupyter
+# ADD :: python as well to it

 # https://hub.docker.com/r/hgfkeep/rust-jupyter
 # or docker compose ... and stuff for evcxr_repl // especially jupyter